Why Proper Cooling Is Critical for Wine Cellars in Warm Climates and Garages

 Ducted Cooling Systems:

-Best for larger cellars or when aesthetics matter, ducted systems allow for flexible cooling system placement—sometimes even outside the garage.
+Most appropriate for larger cellars or when aesthetics matter, ducted systems allow flexible placement of the cooling system, sometimes even outside the garage.
 This setup keeps noise and heat away from your collection.
 For a detailed comparison, see our ducted vs ductless wine cooling systems guide. -

 Ductless vs Ducted Cooling: